ivan-hc/AM/README.md

 Actually this is a pure alpha, use it at your own risk!

+This project is totally experimental, and I will complete it as I have time.

 ### To install this program:

 `wget https://raw.githubusercontent.com/ivan-hc/want/main/INSTALL && chmod a+x ./INSTALL && sudo ./INSTALL`